 Teacher Stories: Sar - Southeast Sulawesi, Indonesia

-This story was collected as part of Teachers in Crisis Contexts (TiCC) Roundtable to ensure that the voices and experiences of teachers working in crisis and displacement permeate all aspects of the event.
+This story was collected as part of Teachers in Crisis Contexts (TiCC) Event Series to ensure that the voices and experiences of teachers working in crisis and displacement permeate all aspects of the event.
 For more stories, click here.

 Teachers as Leaders of Disaster Risk Reduction and Resilience

 Location: Sigi Biromaru District, Sigi Regency, Southeast Sulawesi Indonesia

 After the disaster, our school was damaged.
 Students cannot study well.
 We were afraid to study in class.

 Thanks to God, Wahana Visi Indonesia (World Vision Indonesia) helped us and provided us with temporary learning space.